tatethurston/TwirpScript/README.md

 #### Client

 Clients can be configured via the `client` export's `use` method. `use` registers middleware to manipulate the client request / response lifecycle.
-The middleware handler will receive `config` and `next` parameters. `config` sets the headers and url for the RPC. `next` invokes the next handler in the chain -- either the next registered middleware, or the Twirp RPC.
+The middleware handler will receive `context` and `next` parameters. `context` sets the headers and url for the RPC. `next` invokes the next handler in the chain -- either the next registered middleware, or the Twirp RPC.

 ##### Client Middleware Configuration Options